 Gently and carefully, lift the pastry crust and place on top of the pie.
 Pinch down the edges around the rim of the pan to seal it.
 Cut a few vents in the top for steam to escape.

 Beat an egg in a small bowl.
 Brush the egg wash over the tops of the pies to help them brown.

 Tear a large sheet of aluminum foil and tent it over your pies.
 The pies will be mostly covered with loose foil, but don’t wrap it to the pan or cover them tightly.

 Bake for 20 min covered.

 Remove the foil and bake uncovered for an additional 10-20 min or until golden but not browned.

 Remove from oven and cool pies on a wire rack for 10-15 min before serving.

-If you are freezing one of the pies, follow the instructions above except don’t put the crust on top.
-Pour the filling into a disposable pan and let it cool a little.
+If you are freezing one of the pies, follow the instructions above except let the filling completely cool before assembling the pies and don’t egg-wash them.
 Cover with plastic wrap and foil.
-Freeze without the crust, and just whip up the crust later when you’re ready to bake it.
-At that time, apply the crust and egg wash, and bake as instructed above.
+Or you can freeze the filling separately and just whip up the crust later when you’re ready to bake it.

 See?
 That wasn’t so bad.
 If this is your first time making a pastry crust, give yourself a pat on the back!
 It’s tricky.
 It’s typically something done by feel, not by rote.
 The measurements provided are estimates, and you need to tune the ingredients to suit your personal tastes and your environment.

 Recipes like this are hard to get down on paper because they are constantly shifting and changing.
 I encourage you to make it your own.
 If you don’t like celery, don’t add it!
-Want to put some peas, red bell pepper, or some diced potatoes in?
+Want to put some corn or diced potatoes in?
 Go for it!
 Do you have half a bag of frozen mixed veggies left in the freezer?
 Toss ’em in!
 Flavor and season your pies to taste.
 That’s what cooking is about.